 Nashville recently upgraded to Phase 2 opportunities:

 AHHHHHH, I’m just stressed and not sure what to do.

 It is okay to feel stress at the moment, but you do not want that stress to dictate your life and happiness over the coming weeks.
 Giving in to your stress will affect your productivity, depression, anxiety, and overall wellbeing.
 It is time to accept the situation we are in and maintain a social distancing routine recommended by professionals.

 But know this is temporary.
 Repeat that out loud, it can help, “this is temporary, this is not forever.”

 Here are a few resources to help out as well.
 Have you discovered something helpful for you?
 Let us know so we can add it to our list!

 1. Teleconference with Horn Counseling.
 Reid is an experienced mental health professional and we are proud to have him be part of the Nossi family.
 Utilize his resources.
 Even if you have never met with Reid, consider doing so in the next 30 days.

-4. Get a group chat started.
-Using Facebook Live, a Messenger platform, or text your friends.
+5. Get a group chat started.
+Using Facebook Live, a Messenger platform, a video-sharing app, or start a group text with your friends.
 Even if you cannot be around people physically, it is important to see the faces of your family and friends.
 Consider downloading an app with video features (WhatsApp, TikTok, SnapChat, Marco Polo, GroupMe) and stay connected.
 Remember – it is social isolation, not social elimination.